larsrc a year ago

 A use-case for the <> "eventually" operator.

-skybrian 8 months ago
+skybrian a year ago

 This is a great introduction.
 I liked the pseudocode better than TLA syntax, though, so I think if I needed something like this, I would look into alternatives to TLA itself.

-djoldman 8 months ago
+djoldman a year ago

 @hwayne, thanks for the explanation.